Skip to content

 Bitwise AND, &

-Binary ampersand (bitwise AND) operator & applies a bitwise AND, which performs the logical AND operation on each pair of the corresponding bits of operands.
-This is useful when we want to clear selected bits off a number, where each bit represents an individual flag or a boolean state, which makes it possible to “store” up to 257257 boolean values per integer, as all integers in Tact are 257257-bit signed.
+The binary ampersand (bitwise AND) operator & applies a bitwise AND, which performs the logical AND operation on each pair of corresponding bits of the operands.
+This is useful when we want to clear selected bits of a number, where each bit represents an individual flag or a boolean state.
+This makes it possible to “store” up to 257 boolean values per integer, as all integers in Tact are 257-bit signed.

 let two: Int = 2;